jetbundle/jetbundle.github.io/_diffequations/chapter-01/01-2-special-functions.md

 which matches ${}_2F_{1}(1,1;2;x)=-\frac{\ln(1-x)}{x}$ and demonstrates how power-series solutions encode hypergeometric behavior.

-This example reveals that hypergeometric functions generalize elementary functions like logarithms, but the convergence domain $\mid x \mid < 1$ is restrictive.
+This example reveals that hypergeometric functions generalize elementary functions like logarithms, but the convergence domain $\vert x \vert < 1$ is restrictive.
 Analytic continuation becomes necessary, foreshadowing the Stokes phenomenon.

 ## Confluent Limits and Classical Descendants